Pankajchandan/DDOS/README.md

 compile using makefile

 ## Commands
-To run the Master bot use the following command line argument -p portNumbber
+*To run the Master bot use the following command line argument

+ -p portNumber

-To run SlaveBot Use the following Command line argument -h hostaddressOf Master -p PortAddressOfMasterBot
+*To run SlaveBot Use the following Command line argument

+ -h hostaddressOf Master -p PortAddressOfMasterBot